 1) Varilux® X Series™ Lenses

 Historically progressive lenses have only allowed wearers to see at any one distance throughout each specific point in the lens.
-For modern day behaviors, where patients are utilizing several digital devices at once, or looking at multiple screens at varying distances, this type of lens technology often required the need to move the head around to see optimally.
+Modern day presbyopes spend a lot of time working and engaging in tasks within arm’s reach.
+Older technology oftentimes required patients to move their head around to see optimally.
 Simply put, modern lifestyles have led to frustrated patients who struggle to find ”just the right spot” for specific viewing tasks.

 Varilux X Series lenses are the result of immersing patients in research, testing and measurement from start to finish.
 Perfected through five years of research and 19 wearer studies with over 2,700 wearers, this lens is so advanced it has 15 new patents pending.